devlinjunker/test.atom-package/packages.md

 #### IDE-Flowtype *
 Enhancements for UI to Improve Flow Development **Requires atom-ide-ui package**
  - Flow Autocomplete is bumped to top of autocomplete list
-   IDEA: Show which class (parent class) a property/method is from
+  - IDEA: Show which class (parent class) a property/method is from
  - UI indications of bad flow code
  - go to definition (hover over symbol and click while holding `cmd`)
  - type hints when hovering over symbols
  - Outline of flow files
   - make sure flow server is running for project:
    - new terminal, `./node_modules/.bin/flow start`
+ - [ ] Look into "find references" flow package

 #### IDE-Typescript --
 Enhancements for UI to improve Typescript Development **Requires atom-ide-ui package**